-This NDA is a binding legal contract that outlines a confidential relationship between the vendor/suppliers and the other party.
-Therefore, when a breach or violation occurs, you are able to claim rights in dispute against the violating disclosing party.
-These rights are outlined in the provisions of this agreement - some specifications include; an injunction, damage for loss, court order.
+This NDA is a binding legal contract.
+Therefore, when a breach or violation occurs by way of an unauthorized disclosure, you are able to claim rights in dispute against the violating or disclosing party.
+These rights are outlined in the provisions of this agreement - some resolutions can include;

 Use this Non-Disclosure Agreement (Mutual) if: